simplex-chat/simplex-chat/docs/SERVER.md

    cat /var/lib/tor/simplex-smp/hostname
    ```

-### SOCKS port for PROXY server directive
+### SOCKS port for SMP PROXY

-smp-server versions starting from `v5.8.0-beta.0` can be configured to PROXY smp servers available exclusively through [Tor](https://www.torproject.org) network.
+SMP-server versions starting from `v5.8.0-beta.0` can be configured to PROXY smp servers available exclusively through [Tor](https://www.torproject.org) network to be accessible to the clients that do not use Tor.
 Run the following commands as `root` user.

 1. Install tor as described in the [previous section](#installation-for-onion-address).